vinlok/vinlok.github.io/_posts/2014-04-23-Python-CheatSheet.md

 ### Doc Strings

 - Doc strings are a way to document your python function, module etc. This doc can then be retrieved by using "dir" on the function, module etc.
+- You should be using Doc Strings for all your functions and modules.
+This is a mean to share details about your code to any one using it.
 - They are declared with """ Your description here """ and can span over multiple lines.
 - Follow the best practices such as first line should be small and begin with capital letter and end with .
 - If more lines are needed lines, the second line should be blank.

 ### Intermezzo coding style
-- Use 4-space indentation, and no tabs.
+- Use 4-space indentation, and NO tabs.
 - Use blank lines to separate functions and classes, and larger blocks of code inside functions.
 - When possible, put comments on a line of their own.
 - Use docstrings.